Jagobaemeka/Jagobaemeka/README.md

 🎓 I am Emeka Adimora, currently pursuing Software and Electronic Engineering at ATU, Galway.
 I am deeply interested in fintech innovations and software development.

 ## What I Do
-- 💻 **Software Development:** Skilled in Python, R, C++, and Java.
+- 💻 **Software Development:** Skilled in Python, C/C++, and Java.
 Developed an automated trading bot and a real-time IoT monitoring system using ESP32.
 - 📈 **Quantitative Analysis:** Proficient in statistical modeling, time-series forecasting, and risk management.
 Familiar with AWS and MATLAB.
 - 🤖 **Algorithmic Trading:** Passionate about algorithmic strategies and financial technologies.
 - 🥋 **Beyond Academia:** Avid practitioner of Brazilian Jiu-Jitsu, embodying strategic thinking and perseverance.